 Despite their best efforts to prove Greenville Timber’s solvency and commitment to repay debts, the family was running short on the capital needed to reinforce the strength of their business.

 As Matt researched the unique loan opportunity, he became excited about the prospect of this new partnership.
-Not only could the USDA loan provide the capital needed to maintain operations, the loan could also be used to refinance and consolidate some of the company’s existing debt.
+Not only could the USDA loan provide the capital needed to maintain operations, but the loan also could be used to refinance and consolidate some of the company’s existing debt.

-“Mr. Johnson (now President of North Avenue Capital, LLC) and the USDA simultaneously eliminated a burden and provided us with the resources needed to reinvent the company for the next generation.” ~Matt Webb
+“Mr. Johnson (former President of North Avenue Capital) and the USDA simultaneously eliminated a burden and provided us with the resources needed to reinvent the company for the next generation.” ~Matt Webb

 Shortly after closing the loan, Matt rebranded Greenville Timber and the new GTC was born…Genesis Timber Corporation.